Gyms begin reopening in Orange County after months-long closure

 Gyms are among the businesses in Orange County that are allowed to reopen beginning Friday.

-People flocked to a gym in Laguna Niguel as the facility opened its doors 4 a.m., excited to work out at a fitness center after the months-long closure.
+People flocked to Life Time Athletic in Laguna Niguel as the facility opened its doors at 4 a.m., with members excited to work out at a fitness center after the months-long closure.

+"We are super pumped to be back in the gym, we've been waiting so long to get in here," said a man who identified himself as Nick.
+"Home workouts are great, but it's definitely a pleasure to be lifting the metal, baby.
+We're happy to be back in here lifting the weights."

+He assured ABC report Marc Cota-Robles he was not paid to say that, adding that he wanted to be among the first people back in the gym when it reopened.

 Bars, movie theaters, community pools, schools, day camps, museums, galleries, zoos, aquariums, wineries and family entertainment centers have also received permission to reopen.